Stacktape

 Pricing

-Pricing heavily depends on the engine used.
+Pricing depends heavily on the engine you choose.

 RDS engines:

-• $0.115 - $0.238 per GB-month
+• Storage: $0.115 - $0.238 per GB per month.

 Aurora engines: